-It also begs the question; what can teachers do when complaints get filed against them at the Arizona State Board of Education?
+It also begs the question: What can teachers do when complaints are filed against them at the Arizona State Board of Education?

 Today, the attorneys at Chelle Law highlight the role of the Arizona State Board of Education and why educators need legal help when they encounter challenges that put their licenses at risk.
 We appreciate educators’ role in shaping society, so we’re committed to ensuring they have a fair hearing at the Arizona Board of Education.

 Our team also helps educators to negotiate and review their contracts.

 What is the Role of the Arizona State Board of Education?

 Abbreviated as ASBE, this board was created by the Arizona Constitution.
 Its primary mandate is to regulate the conduct of the state’s public school system.

 The ASBE comprises eleven members:

 - Four lay members.

 - A chancellor or president of a community college district.